MirrorNetworking/Mirror/README.md

 Mirror is free open source software (**MIT Licensed**), with the company located in Germany.
 We do not collect any user data, impose no restrictions on users & developers, or rely on any closed source dependencies other than Unity.

-This makes Mirror an attractive choice for government agencies and large corporations with strict information security guidelines.
+This makes Mirror an attractive choice for government agencies and large corporations with strict information security requirements.

 Feel free to reach out to business [**at**] mirror-networking.com if you have any questions, or need to review any of our policies: